tsnellgrove/dark_castle3/doc/to_do.md

 		- DONE: clean up comments
 	- DONE: can exclude burt from room.disp_contain() using remove(active_gs.hero)
 - DONE: review burt => creature plans and clean-up
-- TBD: move active_gs.static_obj_lst => burt.feature_lst
-- TBD: add brass_lantern ?? mention of grues?? "wouldn't want that to go out!")
-	- TBD: use Zork lantern description and ref of Nana scaring off some pesky "prowler" years ago
-	- TBD: mention of brass langern in inventory
-- TBD: move active_gs.universal_lst timer obj to burt.invis_lst
+- DONE: move active_gs.universal_lst timer obj to burt.invis_lst
-	- TBD: universal descriptors => burt_obj (what does this mean???)
 - TBD: in active_gs.map create get_hero_room()
 	- TBD: update / elim active_gs.get_room() from Room.go() and elsewhere
 - TBD: Update methods to pass 'creature' to them
 	- TBD: burt to be default value (include in def ?)
 	- IDEA: don't need an 'exe_silent' mode - just check in method for whether cereature is burt or is in the same room as burt
 	- IDEA: if creature == burt: buffer("std txt")  else: if creature in burt_room: buffer("creature txt")
+- TBD: add brass_lantern ?? mention of grues?? "wouldn't want that to go out!")
+	- TBD: use Zork lantern description and ref of Nana scaring off some pesky "prowler" years ago; "battery-powered brass lantern"
+	- TBD: mention of brass langern in inventory
 - TBD: improve natural language / paragraph (vs. outline) read of examine() for Room & Creature
 	- maybe need a buff_no_cr() method in gs.io for this?